jerik/mdCanvas/README.md

 - Link list has problems with filenames including spaces.
 They should be removed from list.
 Perhaps with Error-Message
 - Get hint, if a md file does not exists, but there is a link in the sidebar
 - Try simpel http server, to overcome the restriction, that I cannot read and save files with javascript!
+- Try https://github.com/niklasvh/html2canvas to create a image of the page, and then convert this to pdf for printing.
+Problem, screenshot should be done, after the md content is loaded.